 Eligibility is subject to any applicable funding rules; however, generally throughout the apprenticeship, you must meet the eligibility requirements in place at the time, including:

-As an institute with a full embrace of relentless mastery, this diploma apprenticeship follows a formative/summative evaluation model.
+As an institutional commitment to relentless mastery, this diploma apprenticeship follows a formative/summative evaluation model.

 There are two assessments per module, which are summative – the marked elements of the assessment.
 During a training unit, the is a summative assessment by the training unit professor and a second by your employer supervisor.
 All three of you will be able to see the result of your assessment.
 Summative assessments must contain a minimum combination of 2 items from the following list: